 3. - Important records management terms: Read more in this section

-Enterprise content management (ECM) is a set of tools and methods that allows a corporation, agency or organization to obtain, organize, store and deliver information crucial to its operation.
-The fundamental objectives of ECM are to streamline access, eliminate bottlenecks, optimize security, maintain integrity and minimize overhead.
+Enterprise content management (ECM) is a set of defined processes that allow a corporation, agency or organization to obtain, organize, store and deliver information crucial to its operation in the most effective manner possible.

 According to the Association for Information and Image Management (AIIM), ECM can be broken down into five major components called capture, manage, store, preserve and deliver.
 The purpose of each component can be briefly defined as follows:

 - Store: Temporarily back up frequently changing information in the short term.

 - Preserve: Back up infrequently changing information in the medium and long term.

 - Deliver: Provide clients and end users with requested information.

 An effective ECM can streamline access, eliminate bottlenecks, optimize security, maintain integrity and minimize overhead.
 The first step is to document all the types of content that the organization deals with, the business processes it's part of and who handles it.
 ECM software tools can be used to identify duplicate and near-duplicate content, allowing the organization to keep a few copies of a particular piece of content instead of hundreds.